Effisense/sensor-dashboard/apps/web/README.md

 ```

 In the snippet above, if the current path is a public path, the middleware will return `NextResponse.next()`, which means that the request will continue to the next middleware.
 If the current path is not a public path, the middleware will check if the user is authenticated.
 If the user is not authenticated, the user will be redirected to the sign in page.

+## Sentry error tracking

+Sentry is an error tracking tool that helps us monitor and fix crashes in real time.
+We use Sentry to track errors in our application.
+For more information on Sentry, please inspect [their documentation](https://docs.sentry.io/), specifically for Next.js [here](https://docs.sentry.io/platforms/javascript/guides/nextjs/).